 Annual Waste Transfer Notes and Season Tickets: A Guide for UK Operators

-26 April 2026 · Last reviewed 15 March 2026
+By Brian Crocker · 26 April 2026 · Last reviewed 18 May 2026

 If you empty the same customer's cesspit on a regular schedule, you don't need a fresh signed waste transfer note each time.
 An annual waste transfer note — commonly called a season ticket — lets you cover multiple collections under a single document for up to 12 months.
 For operators running recurring rounds, season tickets cut paperwork without weakening compliance.